regexpressyourself/Nabbar-Nav/README.md

 ### Prerequisites

 Because Nabbar is a React Component, it is expected that you have a React site ready for it.
-If you are starting from scratch, I recommend using [Facebook's own create-react-app](https://github.com/facebookincubator/create-react-app), and have included a boilerplate example in [example-create-react-app](example-create-react-app).
+If you are starting from scratch, I recommend using [Facebook's own create-react-app](https://github.com/facebookincubator/create-react-app), and have included a boilerplate example in [example_create-react-app](example_create-react-app).

 ### Installing